rocketmlhq/rmldnn/tutorials/seismic_facies_classification/README.rst

 A few points to notice in the configuration:

- - As explained earlier, the slicer module is used to extract samples (3D blocks) from the large training and test input files
+ - As explained earlier, the slicer module is used to extract samples (3D blocks) from the large training and test input datasets
  - We use the Adam first-order optimizer with a learning rate of 0.0001
  - We use the negative log-likelihood loss function.
 When the network outputs a higher-dimensional tensor (e.g., in segmentation problems), this function computes a per-pixel loss